-In this particular case, it involves the continued mining of coal at the Ffos-y-Fran opencast site in Merthyr Tydfil, which many residents living around the site consider could harm their surrounding environment.
+In this particular case, it involves the solar farm on the Wentlooge Levels, which many residents living around the site consider could harm their surrounding environment.
 An understanding of the legal basis of the assessment process undertaken would allow them to come to their own view about whether the safety of the environment has been properly safeguarded.